ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d2 - a - React - Components and Props.md

 - https://reactjs.org/docs/components-and-props.html#function-and-class-components

 ## Create components

+Work on the app from yesterday and create these components:
 - `<Header />`
 - `<User />`
 - `<Footer />`

 For User:

 ```jsx
   function User(){
       return(